Pythagoras51213/tronsr-template/INTRO.md

 We have participated in Tron test net for over 60 days.
-In the test net, we have been voted to Super Representative.
-As an SR on the test net, we have a 100% block production rate.
+In the test net, we have been voted to Super Representative and successfully produced blocks.

 Free Space is located Reno, NV, USA.
 Our roots started in LAN / WAN networking over 20 years ago, but we are quickly becoming block